prolixteriat/dee-estuary-parser/README.md

 - Variability in the underlying HTML.
 - No common data dictionary.

-Consequently, there will need to be a manual review and editing step prior to upload to Swift.
+Consequently, there will need to be a manual review and editing step prior to post-processing.